Phunky/ansible-plexmediaserver/README.md

 This is used soley for transencoding media for each of my Plex clients (iOS, Andriod and Chromecasts) as the NAS wasn't quite powerful to handle this task (It's only Intel ATOM based!).

-# How do I run this?
+## Installing Plex Media Server

 1. Install Ansible on a client machine.
 2. Install CentOS 6.x on the PMS machine.
 3. Clone this repo on the client machine.
 4. Edit vars.yml to your liking.
   - Make sure to update host value!
-5. run "ansible-playbook plexmediaserver.yml -u root -k".
+5. run "ansible-playbook -i hosts plexmediaserver.yml -u root -k -v".
 6. Enter password when prompted.
 7. Go make a cuppa, your not needed anymore.

+You may also notice the nas.yml file in the repo, this is the other playbook I used for managing my NAS storage machine.

-# Currently automates the following
+## plexmediaserver.yml automates the following

 - [x] Updating all base install packages.
 - [x] Sets machine hostname.